 Your destination is the rugged yet beautiful coast of Martins Bay, home to the Fiordland crested penguins/tawaki.

 The Hollyford Track is located in the south west of the South Island in the Fiordland National Park, also a World Heritage Area.
-Its low altitude means it can be walked year round.
-Each night you come to rest at comfortable accommodation in Department of Conservation huts or private lodges.
+Each night you come to rest at comfortable accommodation in private lodges.

-New Zealand Walks is the definitive online travel guide to booking your guided or independent walk on the Hollyford Track in the Fiordland National Park.
+New Zealand Walks is the definitive online travel guide to booking your guided walk on the Hollyford Track in the Fiordland National Park.

 Photo credits: Ngai Tahu Tourism